ibm-cloud-docs/EventStreams/eventstreams025.md

 The REST producer API is a scalable REST interface for producing messages to {{site.data.keyword.messagehub}}  over a secure HTTP endpoint.
 Send event data to {{site.data.keyword.messagehub}} , utilize Kafka technology to handle data feeds, and take advantage of {{site.data.keyword.messagehub}} features to manage your data.

-Use the API to connect existing systems to Event Streams, such as IBM Z mainframe systems with IBM z/OS Connect, systems using IBM DataPower Gateway, and so on.
+Use the API to connect existing systems to Event Streams.
 Create produce requests from your systems into {{site.data.keyword.messagehub}} , including specifying the message key, headers, and the topics you want to write messages to.

 ## Producing messages using REST